timothyafolami/cognitive-robot/README.md

 # cognitive-robot
-A robot that helps with cognitive problems in old adults
+A robot that helps with cognitive problems in old adults.